texora/GeekU/src/client/state/appState.md

 for user consumption, and others are machine-interpretable directives (fields, sort, filter).

-The following example is taken from a students collection and retrieves female students from MO/IN with a GPA over 3.65:
+The following example is taken from a Students collection and retrieves female students from MO/IN with a GPA over 3.65:

 ```javascript